 Stock Option Exercises.
-This Policy does not apply to the exercise of an employee stock option acquired pursuant to the Company's plans where an employee holds ScanSource stock after the exercise.
-This Policy does not apply to the exercise of a tax withholding right pursuant to which a person has elected in advance to have the Company withhold shares subject to an option to satisfy tax withholding requirements.
-However, this Policy does apply, however, to any sale of stock as part of a broker-assisted cashless exercise of an option, or any other market sale for the purpose of generating the cash needed to pay the exercise price of an option.
+This Policy does not apply to the exercise of an employee stock option acquired pursuant to the Company's plans where a Covered Person holds Company stock after the exercise.
+This Policy does not apply to the exercise of a tax withholding right pursuant to which a Covered Person has elected in advance to have the Company withhold shares subject to an option to satisfy tax withholding requirements.
+This Policy does apply, however, to any sale of stock as part of a broker-assisted cashless exercise of an option, or any other market sale for the purpose of generating the cash needed to pay the exercise price of an option.

 Restricted Stock.
-This Policy does not apply to the vesting of restricted stock, or the exercise of a tax withholding right pursuant to which you elect in advance to have the Company withhold shares of stock to satisfy tax withholding requirements upon the vesting of any restricted stock.
+This Policy does not apply to the vesting of restricted stock, or the exercise of a tax withholding right pursuant to which a Covered Person elects in advance to have the Company withhold shares of stock to satisfy tax withholding requirements upon the vesting of any restricted stock.
 The Policy does apply, however, to any market sale of restricted stock.

 401(k) Plan.
-This Policy does not apply to purchases of Company Securities in the Company's 401(k) plan resulting from your periodic contribution of money to the plan pursuant to your payroll deduction election.
-This Policy does apply, however, to certain elections you may make under the 401 (k) plan, including: (a) an election to increase or decrease the percentage of your periodic contributions that will be allocated to the Company stock fund; (b) an election to make an intra-plan transfer of an existing account balance into or out of the Company stock fund; (c) an election to borrow money against your 401(k) plan account if the loan will result in a liquidation of some or all of your Company stock fund balance; and (d) an election to pre-pay a plan loan if the pre-payment will result in allocation of loan proceeds to the Company stock fund.
+This Policy does not apply to purchases of Company Securities in the Company's 401(k) plan (the "401(k) Plan") resulting from a periodic contribution of money to the plan pursuant to a payroll deduction election.
+This Policy does apply, however, to certain elections made under the 401(k) Plan, including: (a) an election to increase or decrease the percentage of a periodic contributions that will be allocated to the Company stock fund; (b) an election to make an intra-plan transfer of an existing account balance into or out of the Company stock fund; (c) an election to borrow money against a 401(k) Plan account if the loan will result in a liquidation of some or all of a Company stock fund balance; and (d) an election to pre-pay a plan loan if the pre-payment will result in allocation of loan proceeds to the Company stock fund.

 Employee Stock Purchase Plan.
-This Policy does not apply to purchases of Company Securities in the employee stock purchase plan resulting from your periodic contribution of money to the plan pursuant to the election you made at the time of your enrollment in the plan.
-This Policy also does not apply to purchases of Company Securities resulting from lump sum contributions to the plan, provided that you elected to participate by lump sum payment at the beginning of the applicable enrollment period.
-This

-Policy does apply, however, to your election to participate in the plan for any enrollment period, and to your sales of Company Securities purchased pursuant to the plan.
+This Policy does not apply to purchases of Company Securities in the employee stock purchase plan resulting from a periodic contribution of money to the plan pursuant to the election made at the time of the employee's enrollment in the plan.
+This Policy also does not apply to purchases of Company Securities resulting from lump-sum contributions to the plan, provided that the applicable Covered Person elected to participate by lump-sum payment at the beginning of the applicable enrollment period.
+This Policy does apply, however, to an election to participate in the plan for any enrollment period, and to sales of Company Securities purchased pursuant to the plan.